joebrew/vilaweb/analyses/filiafobia/README.md

     Spain.

-When Catalans are asked how much they like the residents of the rest of the Spanish State (excluding Catalonia), the average score they give is 6.8.
+When Catalans are asked how much they like the residents of the rest of the Spanish State (excluding Catalonia, see technical note), the average score they give is 6.8.
 When Spaniards (excluding Catalans) are asked how much they like Catalans, the average score they give (weighted for sampling bias) is 5.6.

 Perhaps, though, it’s wrong to focus on averages.
 After all, both numbers are above 5, suggesting that both Catalans and Spaniards like